loomio/loomio-docs/policy/src/subscriptions/management/index.md

----
-title: Subscription management
+# Subscription management
-description: How to upgrade, manage or cancel your Loomio subscription.
+_How to upgrade, manage or cancel your Loomio subscription._
-weight: 10
-menu:
-  main:
-    parent: subscriptions
-    name: Management
----

 ## Introduction
 Loomio uses the Chargify billing and subscription management service to manage subscription records, initiate payments, process upgrades and cancellations.